-The Beal conjecture is proved by arithmetic geometry methods known yet to ancient mathematicians.
+The Beal conjecture is proved by arithmetic geometry methods known yet to ancient mathematicians and expanded with help of the reverse problem method used in applied mathematical research.
 These methods include constructing powers of whole numbers by means of proportions, making up partitions from them, their scaling-up and scaling-down in order to get equal similar partitions.
 As a result of such transformations, the Beal equation comes to the Fermat equation, which has no solution in positive whole numbers that is proved by the same methods plus Fermat's method of infinite descent.
 The given research is fulfilled in the system of right-angled numbers introduced by the author.
+All of it constitutes the mathematical discovery of Beal's Conjecture solution.

-Keywords: Beal's Conjecture solution, Fermat's Last Theorem, arithmetic geometry, additive number theory, partitions, ancient mathematics
+Keywords: Beal's Conjecture solution, Fermat's Last Theorem, arithmetic geometry, additive number theory: partitions, ancient mathematics